master-q/masterq-docs/presentations/20140904_haskell_symposium/talk.md

 First one of many kernel bugs is buffer overrun.
 Fundamentally, C language pointer to array doesn't know length of the array.
-Also, C programmer sometimes use the 伸縮可能な struct that isn't known by the pointer.
+Also, C programmer sometimes use an extensible struct that isn't known by the pointer.

 # Kernel Bug #2: Page fault

-Second,
+Second is page fault in kernel space.
+You can debug page fault as segmentation fault in user space.
+However you will see halt when page fault occurs in kernel space!
+It's hard to debug.

 # Kernel Bug #3: Weak type

+Third is frequently using (void *) type in kernel.
+For example, NetBSD kernel uses (void *) forty five thousand times!
+Why kernel developers use it?
+Simple reason is C language limitation, that have no flexibility.

 # Metasepi Project

+Now, I would like to talk about our project named Metasepi.

 # Scratch or Rewrite
 # Snatch-driven development #1
 # Snatch-driven development #2